PutthaNarasimhaReddy/useraccess/README.md

 ### Features
 - Employee access requests for specific software with defined access types.
-- Admin dashboard for managing and processing access requests.

 - Database-backed storage for all users, software, and request information.
 - Secure access with role-based access control.